 A business meal is a kind of informal business negotiation.
 In Germany, you meet for a business meal either when a contract is about to be signed or is to be celebrated, or when you want to get to know new business partners.
 Such occasions are all about “networking”.
 If you are making an appointment for lunch, this will usually take place between 11:30am and 1:30pm; an evening meal will take place between 6:00pm and 8:00pm.

 Regardless of the occasion, the best thing to do is to treat it as you would a business negotiation.
 Make sure you arrive punctually and dress appropriately.
 Here again, you cannot go wrong by adopting the business look.
 However, a casual business look is often enough.
-If you don't know one another very well yet, personal topics are usually best avoided at table.
-But here again, there are wide differences from company to company.
-The best thing to do is simply to wait and see how familiar your superiors get.
-If you don’t feel sure of yourself, stick to informal small talk.
+If you don't know one another very well yet, personal topics are usually best avoided at the table.
+But again, there are wide differences from company to company.
+It is best to simply wait and see how familiar your superiors get.
+If you feel unsure of yourself, continue with informal small talk.

 In Germany, table manners are important.
-The best thing to do is watch how your colleagues behave.
+It is wise to watch how your colleagues behave.
 You start to eat after your host has said a few words.
 When the meal is served, wait until everyone at the table has got their food, then everyone begins eating together.

 If the business meal is in the evening, alcohol is permitted but is by no means obligatory.
 But make sure you do not drink too much – it is a business meal, after all.
 Once everything has been discussed, unlike in formal business negotiations contracts are rarely signed.
 Agreements are simply sealed with a handshake.
 However, this kind of a handshake should be taken just as seriously.